 - It is always a good idea to be very specific while action planning.
 Include detailed actions; include dates and ways to measure progress.
 In doing so, the leader may exhibit increased support and value within the organization.

 3. Leaders Need Leaders

 - Find a leader mentor!
 In previous articles, this topic was a key factor in leaders helping employees.
 Self-leadership includes a networking factor so that leaders may experience similar benefits.
 Social networks and volunteer organizations are great places to meet leaders from a variety of backgrounds.

 - Develop connections with leaders who can offer advise through the lens of advanced experiences.
 These experiences can prove helpful in identifying improved self-direction steps that are required for professional development.
 Leader mentors like to hear about personal experiences that may influence professional interactions.
 While each has a different style, find a mentor who likes to listen.

 - Ideally, the purpose of discussions with the leader mentor involves self-navigation to a myriad of potential options for improvement.
 I remember the number of times that professional challenges have been shared with my mentor.
 He rarely offers immediate advice.
 Rather, he offers a story filled with insight or expanded learning that parallels my experience.
 From each story, I have been able to draw conclusions regarding how to navigate difficult territory.
 This type of interaction is especially appealing as the awareness is developed by paying close attention to the parable.

 Encourage yourself to perform at a higher level!
-Allow self-leadership techniques to help build professional skill and watch your team soar to new heights.
+Allow self-leadership techniques to help build professional skills and watch your team soar to new heights.

 Reference: Blanchard, K. (2010).
 Leading at a higher level.
 Blanchard on leadership and creating high-performing organizations.